libgeos/geos/util/geosop/README.md

 * `--where [eq | gt |ge | lt | le ]:val` filters result geometries by value of operation
 * `--limit N` applies limit to output (used with sorting)
 * `--srid s` sets SRID to s, for WKB output
+* Execute a GEOS operation on each geometry for a list of different arguments

+* Compute the buffer of a WKT literal for multiple distances

+    `geosop -a "MULTIPOINT ( (0 0), (10 10) )" buffer 1,2,3,4`

+* Compute the buffer of a WKT literal and output as WKB, with SRID set to 4326

+    `geosop -a "POINT (10 10)" --srid=4326 -f wkb buffer 10`